dsuolang/combcaculator/README.md

 ## Installation

-Simply `devtools::install("dsuolang/combcaculator")` to install the package.
+Simply code and paste this command into your R script or RStudio `devtools::install("dsuolang/combcaculator")` to install the package.

 ## Usage

 To use the `combination_count` function, follow these steps:
-1. Copy the function code and paste it into your R script or RStudio.

-2. Call the function with the appropriate values for `N` and `n`.
+1. Call the function with the appropriate values for `N` and `n`.
 For example example, result will be assigned the value 10 because there are 10 different ways to choose 2 elements from a set of 5.

-3. Ensure that your input values are whole numbers (integers) and that they meet the required conditions.
+2. Ensure that your input values are whole numbers (integers) and that they meet the required conditions.
 The function will return an error message if the inputs are invalid.

-4. The function will return the number of combinations, and you can store this result in a variable for further use or analysis.
+3. The function will return the number of combinations, and you can store this result in a variable for further use or analysis.

 ## Input Validation